 About Denver Modernism Week

-Denver Modernism Week, now in its second year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.
+Denver Modernism Week, now in its third year, is an annual event designed to celebrate the mid-century modern architecture, design, and culture that is prevalent in the Denver area.

 August 16-25, 2019, we will be working in partnership with local businesses, institutions, neighborhoods, and non-profits to present a series of events.
 They will be fun, educational, and will raise awareness about good local mid-century modern design and architecture, the stories and people behind it, and will emphasize the importance of its ongoing preservation.
 These include home and neighborhood tours, talks and slideshows, exhibits, and much more.